saloyiana/finalProject/cicd/README.md

 - tasks: the required tasks and its taskruns.
 - pipeline: the pipeline and its pipelinerun.

+## e2e-test:
+There is the task to build and push the test image and its task run.

 #### some of them will have 4th dirs, the 4th for the db's tasks.